 Leadpages customers can connect to more than 40 tools for online sales and marketing.
 Some of these (like Hubspot, Marketo, and Salesforce) have advanced integration for directly send lead information between platforms.
 It also has Zapier integration so businesses can access more platforms, CRMs, or apps.

-Users do not need coding knowledge to design the page and menu since all they need to do is to drag-and-drop page and menu elements to customize their website.
+Users do not need coding knowledge to design the page and menu since they need to drag-and-drop page and menu elements to customize their website.
 The global website style settings, like fonts and favicons, drastically decrease the time needed to build the site or change its look in the future.

 Leadpages offer customers a 1-on-1 call with their launch specialists.
 They also provide live question-and-answer weekly conducted by their marketing experts.
 There are virtual workshops to give businesses supplementary knowledge of digital marketing.
-There is also an owner’s manual, a variety of how-to articles, and guides available on their website.
+There is also an owner’s manual, various how-to articles, and guides available on their website.
 Customers can reach customer support through phone, email, and chat.

 All plans start with a free trial that lasts for 14 days.
 Payment is made through credit card upon the expiry of the trial period.